Breast Cancer Screenings and Exams

 We want to make sure that people at risk for breast cancer have every chance to take part in prevention efforts.

-Visit the Magee-Womens Hospital of UPMC Breast Cancer Program website to learn more about:
+Visit the UPMC Magee-Womens Hospital Breast Cancer Program website to learn more about:

 Magee-Womens Breast Cancer Program

-Magee-Womens Hospital of UPMC is a world-class center for complete medical-surgical care.
+UPMC Magee-Womens Hospital is a world-class center for complete medical-surgical care in the Pittsburgh area.
 Teams at UPMC Hillman Cancer Center and Magee work together to treat breast cancer in both women and men.